9 min read

 Proof of Concept: 5 Steps for Successful Software Development

-This article dives into answering the most common questions about a software proof of concept, including why you need one and how to go about writing a PoC.
+This article answers the most common questions about a software proof of concept, including why you need one and how to go about building a PoC.

 What is a Proof of Concept in Software Development?